Dark-Knight-Rises/Logseq/pages/Blockchain.md

 		- He claimed that smart contracts can be realized with the help of a ((62815db8-9249-48af-8574-2f94b3c0e028))
 		- Smart Contracts can be realized using blockchain
-	- Example (Contracts in a Centralized Platform - Crowdfunding) -
+	- Example (Contracts in a Centralized Platform - Crowdfunding)
+		- You have an interesting project, but you do not have sufficient money to execute the project.
+		- Submit the project in a crowdfunding platform.
+		- Multiple supporters commit to support the project with small funds.
+		-
 	-
 - ## Coursera